hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 ```shell
 $ systemctl reload nomad
 ```
-Once Nomad has been reloaded on all Nodes, go back to your server nodes and change the `rpc_upgrade_mode` option to false (or remove the line since the option defaults to false) so that your Nomad servers will only accept TLS
+Once Nomad has been reloaded on all nodes, go back to your server nodes and change the `rpc_upgrade_mode` option to false (or remove the line since the option defaults to false) so that your Nomad servers will only accept TLS
 connections: